Channels

 POST | /api/agents/<id>/channels/<ch_id>/unset-primary | Unset as primary channel |

-See Creating Channels for technical details on implementing new channel types.
+- Creating Channels — Technical details for implementing new channel types